Christian beliefs and biblical stories

 snake, convinces Eve that God has lied to her and her partner Adam concerning the Tree of Knowledge of Good and Evil.
-It convinces her to eat the fruit of the tree so that they will become as gods.
+He convinces her to eat the fruit of the tree so that they will become as gods.
 Adam later follows suit.

 This is often described as the fall of humanity, because the orthodox interpretation is that by this act, sin entered the world for the first time.
 With it, death appears for the first time.
 (The Church has taught that before this event, animals lived forever, and without bloodshed; there were no carnivores.)
 God cursed the snake, Adam, Eve and even the